How to get from Barcelona Airport to City Center & back – A Local’s Guide

 Another option is the metro.
 You can use the metro from both terminals.
 A Billet Aeroport costs € 5.50 each way.
 (Please note that you cannot use the T-Casual with the metro to or from the airport.)

 The metro usually has the shortest waiting times, but it might be necessary to change trains if you want to get to the direct center of Barcelona.
-You have transfer options to the Barcelona Metro in Torrassa (L1 – Red Line), Collblank (L5 – Blue Line), and Zona Universitària (L3 – Green Line).
+You have transfer options to the Barcelona Metro in Torrassa (L1 – Red Line), Collblanc (L5 – Blue Line), and Zona Universitària (L3 – Green Line).

 Pros